gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Shared Responsibility Model Alternative
 The Shared Responsibility Model is a simple visualization that helps determine what the customer is responsible for and what the CSP is responsible for.

-The Customer is responsible for the data and the configuartion of access controls that reside in AWS.
+The Customer is responsible for the data and the configuration of access controls that reside in AWS.

 The Customer is responsible for the configuration of cloud services and granting access to to users via permissions.